wilsonmar/mac-setup/README.md

 1. Save the file and exit the text editor.

+   <a name="MainScript"></a>

    ### Setup all

 1. Now copy, switch, click and paste in a Terminal window to run this command:

    <pre>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/mac-setup-all.sh)"</pre>

-   The script referenced in the command obtains more files needed by cloning from a public GitHub repository to a folder under your home folder.
+   The script referenced in the command obtains more files needed by cloning from a public GitHub repository (<a target="_blank" href="https://github.com/wilsonmar/mac-setup/">

-   A folder is necessary to hold additional folders such as "hooks" used by Git (if marked for install.)
-   File "mac-bash-profile.txt" contains starter entries to insert in ~/.bash_profile that is executed before MacOS opens a Terminal session.
-   Ignore the other files.
+   https://github.com/wilsonmar/mac-setup</a>) to a folder under your home folder named "mac-setup".

+4. Wait for the script to finish.

    On a 4mbps network the run takes less than 5 minutes for a minimal install.
    PROTIP: A faster network or a proxy Nexus server providing installers within the firewall would speed things up and ensure that vetted installers are used.

-4. Wait for the script to finish.

-   On a 4mbps network the run takes less than 5 minutes for a minimal install.

-   PROTIP: A faster network or a proxy nexus server providing installers within the firewall would speed things up a lot and ensure that vetted installers are used.

    When the script ends it pops up a log file in the TextEdit program that comes with MacOS.